SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/Colour-Measures/README.md

-# Quick Color Measures for the Report
+# Quick Color Measures

-Here below some standard color measures that can be used in reports for some custom formatting logics.
+Here below some standard color measures that can be used to have easy access to colours when building custom formatting logics.

-You can use them as they are, or add more of them, or amend them with your colours.
-With the code below you can create them in bulk in the DAX query view:
+With the code below you can create them in bulk in the DAX query view.
+You just need to amend them to your colour needs.
+A piece of advice: always keep a transparent colour in your model as it can come handy.

 ```
 DEFINE